mrfalcone/pyext2/README.md

 Acknowledgement
 ---------------
-Special thanks to Dave Poirier for making available the [ext2-doc project](http://www.nongnu.org/ext2-doc/).
+Thanks to Dave Poirier for making available the [ext2-doc project](http://www.nongnu.org/ext2-doc/).
 It has been an enormous help in developing this project.